MyHubAlex/feathers-guide/offline/readme.md

 First, local applications can easily mutate remote databases.
 This means we can add a hook to a local database so that, whenever it is locally mutated, the hook can optimistically mutate the remote database.

-Second, local applications are know when a remote database is mutated as that mutation emits a Feathers realtime event on the client.
+Second, local applications know when a remote database is mutated as that mutation emits a Feathers realtime event on the client.

 Feathers Offline First therefore reacts in realtime when connected, employing a replication strategy only when disconnected.
 This makes applications using it less sluggish.

+Importantly, Feathers Offline First allows a client database to reflect only a portion of the remote database.
+So information for all customers can reside in one database, with each client seeing only those items its allowed to.

 ## No universal solution

-There is no universal solution to implementing offline first.
+There is no one universal solution to implementing offline first.
 The end.

 For each application, you have to:
 - asses the problem
 - determine the correct solution
-- find the right code
+- implement the right code

 > In this order please!

 Many mobile applications only need a read-only local database which is infrequently refreshed.
-Why in such cases would you implement a complex replication strategy?
+Why would you implement a complex replication strategy in such cases?

 Feathers Offline First provides 7 different strategies for implementing offline first.
-Determine your application's needs and then choose the simplest strategy satisfying those needs.
+Determine your application's needs and then choose the simplest strategy which satisfies them.

 ## Strategy Features

-Feathers Offline First provides 7 increasingly sophisticated strategies for you to choose from.
+Feathers Offline First provides 7 increasingly sophisticated strategies.
 Its generally straightforward to change you application to use a more sophisticated one (except for snapshot).

 The features for each strategy are shown below.